E (mathematical constant): Representations

+The following infinite product evaluates to e:

 Many other series, sequence, continued fraction, and infinite product representations of e have been proved.

 Stochastic representations

 In addition to exact analytical expressions for representation of e, there are stochastic techniques for estimating e.
 One such approach begins with an infinite sequence of independent random variables X_{1}, X_{2}..., drawn from the uniform distribution on [0, 1].
 Let V be the least number n such that the sum of the first n observations exceeds 1:

 Then the expected value of V is e: E(V) = e.

 Known digits

-The number of known digits of e has increased substantially during the last decades.
-This is due both to the increased performance of computers and to algorithmic improvements.
+The number of known digits of e has increased substantially since the introduction of the computer, due both to increasing performance of computers and to algorithmic improvements.